The far reaches of the North Carolina mountains, nearly to the Georgia state line in the most distant corner of our state, is Percy's Christmas.

 I've come to learn that older folks need order, and I have found that Percy looks forward to just about anything you can put on a calendar.
 It gives him something to look forward to even if it means a trip to the dentist.

 The lighted Merry Christmas banner stretches over the street at the edge of town.
-Telephone poles have decorations that date to the 1970's as cars rush by people and come and go.
+Telephone poles have decorations that date to the 1970's as cars rush by and people come and go.
 This is small town North Carolina, untouched by time or progress.
+Flurries race across the road and slide up my windshield, on the other side of the mountain the snow fades and the sky clears, the three-quarter moon shines down on the glimmering lights of the Carolina countryside below where I-26 reaches into South Carolina.

 It is Christmas Eve.